ahoffer/imageresize/README.md

 #### ImageSizerFactory API
 The public methods fall into two groups:

-* Methods for managing configuration
+* Methods for managing settings
 * Methods for getting image sizers
 * Facade method

 ### Configuration API

 The ImageSizerFactory is mostly a configurable factory.
-The configuration associates the MIME type of an image format to an ordered list of ImageSizer instances.
+The settings associates the MIME type of an image format to an ordered list of ImageSizer instances.
 The list is ordered from the most preferred ImageSizer for a MIME type to the least preferred ImageSizer for that MIME type.

-The configuration references a _prototype_ instance of an ImageSizer.
+The settings references a _prototype_ instance of an ImageSizer.
 The ImageSizerFactory creates a new instances from the prototypes.

 * Configure the rules for the factory ()